-The Adaptive Cruise Control system is the most notable feature on the Outlander.
-It uses a radar sensor that detects vehicles from 200 metres away.
-Forward Collision Mitigation is also available on the higher trims on vehicle.
+The adaptive cruise control system is the most notable feature of the Outlander.
+It uses a radar sensor that detects vehicles from 200 meters away.
+On higher trim levels, Forward Collision Mitigation is also available.
 It identifies impact risk and can automatically apply the brakes if needed.

 This all works with an impressive keyless entry system.
 The vehicle can identify the unique key fob that comes with it and will create a link to where the vehicle can start up with the push of a button.

 The Outlander is very practical for all sorts of different functions when driving.
 Much of it comes from how it can keep its grip on any kind of road.

 The MacPherson strut design will keep the vehicle steady and balanced at all times.
 AWC, or all-wheel control, a feature also makes it easier to drive in tight spaces because it distributes torque between the wheels in as even a manner as possible.

 The Mitsubishi Outlander has one of the best fuel economies among similar vehicles.
 It has a fuel economy of approximately 53.3 mpg, which is an excellent level of fuel efficiency.
 This is thanks to the car’s hybrid diesel engine.

 The Outlander uses a T-105 12-volt battery alongside a 2.2L 16-valve four-cylinder diesel fuel engine.
 This includes an electronic direct injection system that keeps fuel usage under control without using more than necessary.

 The Eco Mode feature especially makes it easier for the engine to function without using an unnecessary level of diesel.
 It reduces the air conditioning and controls engine output to keep fuel from being wasted.

 There are many positives worth discussing when assessing what the Mitsubishi Outlander is like as a family car: